 Egg: Oeuf Meat: la viande

 Is there meat in this dish?: Y a-t-il de la viande dans ce plat?

-In addition, when you choose to subscribe to our newsletterhere, you will receive a language guide monthly, with a lot of useful words and phrases that you might need when travelling as a vegan.
+In addition, when you choose to subscribe to our newsletter here, you will receive a language guide monthly, with a lot of useful words and phrases that you might need when traveling as a vegan.
 Keep it in your travel bag to help you communicate your lifestyle choices to those around you.

 Another useful website is www.meetup.com.
 With Meetup, you can see if there are any vegan events in the area you are going to.
 Here is an example of a vegan meetup group in Lyon, France

-As the number of vegan is increasing, people and business start to pay attention more to target these customers.
-Hotel industry is not an exception.
-Most hotels and hostels are now providing vegan-options at breakfast.
-During a trip to Paris and Alsace last Christmas, we worked very closely with our hotel in Ensisheim in Alsace to create an amazing menu for our travellers.
+As the number of vegans is increasing, people and businesses start to pay attention more to target these customers.
+The hotel industry is not an exception.
+Most hotels and hostels are now providing vegan options at breakfast.
+During a trip to Paris and Alsace last Christmas, we worked very closely with our hotel in Ensisheim in Alsace to create an amazing menu for our travelers.
 Not only did they do an amazing job, but they kept some of the items on the menu after we left!

 While not yet widespread, there are an increasing amount of vegan or vegetarian hotels.
 It can be worthwhile to do a search on some of these websites.
 You never know, there might be the perfect place for you to rest your head after a long day of sightseeing.
 You can do some research before booking the room based on these websites:

-Stay tuned for the next blog posts, as we will take you to a vegan food journey in Paris!
+Stay tuned for the next blog posts, as we will take you on a vegan food journey in Paris!